MARINE CORPS RESERVE ASSOCIATION EDUCATION TRUST

 Thomas M. Howlett, LtCol USMCR (Retired)

 Lieutenant Colonel Howlett was born in Green Bay, Wisconsin.
-He joined the Marine Corps Platoon Leaders Class as a freshman in college and received a commission as a Second Lieutenant when he graduated from the College of St. Thomas, St. Paul, Minnesota, in 1963.
-His orders to Active Duty were deferred to allow him to complete a graduate program at St. Thomas.
-While in graduate school he worked part time as a Computer Programming Instructor for the City of St. Paul Vocational School.
+He joined the Marine Corps Platoon Leaders Class in 1960 and received his commission as a Second Lieutenant in 1963.
+His orders to Active Duty were deferred to allow him to complete a graduate program.
+While in graduate school he worked as a Computer Programming Instructor for the City of St. Paul Vocational School.
 Following receipt of his Masters Degree in August of 1964 he was ordered to the Basic School at Quantico, Virginia.
-Three months after reporting to The Basic School he was promoted to First Lieutenant.
-He joined the rifle team and took home two trophies, a team first place and an individual first place.
-He graduated number 11 in his Basic School class.
-He was assigned to attend training as a Naval Aviator and completed his carrier qualifications on 25 April 1966.
-He was promoted to Captain 23 months after assignment to Active Duty.
+Upon completion of his training at Quantico he was assigned to attend training as a Naval Aviator and completed his carrier qualifications on 25 April 1966.
 His flight training was terminated 15 August 1966 for medical reasons.

-He was next assigned to the Fleet Computer Programming Center, Pacific, San Diego, California, and then transferred on 25 April 1967 to MACS-3, Marine Corps Air Facility, Santa Ana, California.
-MACS-3 was the research and development squadron for the Marine Tactical Data System.
-He worked on developing and testing the Tactical Data Communications software for the new system.
-In September 1967 he was transferred from Santa Ana to MACS-9, 2nd Marine Aircraft Wing, Beaufort, South Carolina, where the MTDS equipment was newly deployed.
-In February 1968 he was transferred back to MACS-3 to work on Operation IRONHORSE, a joint operation involving the Navy, Air Force, Marines, and the National Security Agency in Vietnam.
-From MACS-3 he was ordered overseas, first to MACS-8, MAG-15, 9th Marine Amphibious Brigade, Okinawa, and then to Vietnam.
-After a one week assignment to 1st Marine Aircraft Wing Headquarters G-2 Section, he was transferred to MACS-4, Vietnam.
-In November he was assigned to the G-3 Section, III Marine Amphibious Force.
+Based on his experience as a Computer Programming Instructor prior to Active Duty was assigned to the Fleet Computer Programming Center, Pacific, San Diego, California, and then transferred to MACS-3, Marine Corps Air Facility, Santa Ana, California.
+MACS-3 was the research and development squadron for the Marine Tactical Data While at MACS-3 he worked on the TOP SECRET Operation IRONHORSE, a joint operation involving the Navy, Air Force, Marines, and the National Security Agency in Vietnam.
+From MACS-3 he was ordered overseas and served in several assignments in Vietnam.
 He returned stateside in May 1969 and was assigned to the G-1 Section, 4th Marine Aircraft Wing.
 In October 1969 he was released from Active Duty.

 Member of the Board